 A record of meningococcal meningitis immunization within the past 10 years;

 An acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or student's parent or guardian.

 New York State law states that no institution shall permit any student to attend the institution in excess of 30 days from the start of the semester without complying with this law.
 The 30 day period may be extended to 60 days if a student can show good faith effort to comply.

 Obtaining copies of immunization Records

-If you attended Nassau Community College prior to the Fall 2011 semester you may request an Immunization Record by completing the request for an Immunization Record form.
+If you attended Nassau Community College prior to the Fall 2011 semester, you may request an Immunization Record by completing the request for an Immunization Record form.
 There is a $5 fee for a copy of your Immunization record.
 We do NOT fax records out.
 A copy of your immunization can be mailed to your home address or handed to you.
-We STRONGLY suggest that you call Student Health Services at 516.572.7123 to confirm that we have your record on file prior to submitting payment to Bursar.
+We STRONGLY suggest that you call Student Health Office at 516.572.7123 to confirm that we have your record on file prior to submitting payment to Bursar.